 Compared to other hair removal methods, shaving is perhaps the cheapest.

-If you’re in the corner of shaving then read on to see tips on making this a pain free process and prevent razor burns, cuts and ingrown hair.
+If you’ve decided you want to shave your armpits, scroll down and read to see tips on making this a pain free process minus the razor burn, cuts and ingrown hair.

 Thoroughly Clean Your Underarms

-Never shave an armpit full of sweat, deodorant residue or oil because these contaminants will clog and reduce the effectiveness of the razor.
+Never shave an armpit full of sweat, oil or deodorant residue because these contaminants will clog and reduce the effectiveness of the razor.

 Also the sweat produced in your underarms traps bacteria and if you cut yourself shaving, it will be easier to get an infection.

-One way to exfoliate your underarm area is to gently rub it with a coarse face towel.
-Make sure to use a new one every time.
+If you’re using a towel make sure to use a new one every time.
 The last thing you want to expose your armpit to is a dirty towel.

-Another way is to use a combination of 2 tablespoons brown sugar, 1 tablespoon organic honey and a teaspoon of lemon water then apply this in a gentle circular motion while in the shower.
-This recipe helps 3-fold.
+This recipe includes the combination of 2 tablespoons brown sugar, 1 tablespoon organic honey and a teaspoon of lemon water then apply this in a gentle circular motion while in the shower.

-Honey hydrates underarms, brown sugar removes dead skin cells (or exfoliate) and lemon has bleaching properties that whiten skin.
+Honey hydrates underarms, the coarseness of brown sugar help remove dead skin cells (or exfoliate) and lemon has bleaching properties that whiten skin.

 Shave At Night